English / Year 1 / Language / Phonics and word knowledge

 Downloadable

-Phonics lesson student worksheet: Spelling generalisation for letter-sound correspondences ai and ay
+Phonics lesson student worksheet: Spelling generalisation for soft g and soft c

-This worksheet is for independent student practice of concepts taught in the phonics lesson on the ai ay spelling pattern.
+This worksheet is for independent student practice of concepts taught in the phonics lesson for the soft g and soft c sounds (sometimes known as the ‘Gentle Cindy’ rule).

 Downloadable